Skip to main content

 Do nofollow links help SEO?

-Nofollow links don't directly pass PageRank, but they can still benefit SEO indirectly by driving referral traffic, increasing brand visibility, and contributing to a natural-looking link profile.
-Google treats nofollow as a 'hint' rather than a strict directive, meaning some nofollow links may still influence rankings in subtle ways.
+Nofollow links do not reliably pass PageRank, but they can still benefit SEO indirectly by driving referral traffic, increasing brand visibility, and contributing to a natural-looking backlink profile.
+Because Google treats nofollow as a hint, some nofollow links may subtly influence crawling and indexing.
+A healthy mix of followed and nofollowed links is generally considered a sign of an organic link profile.

 Optimize Your Internal Linking Strategy

-Let Similar AI help you implement smart nofollow strategies and optimize PageRank flow across your e-commerce site automatically.
+Let the Linking Agent audit your nofollow links and optimize PageRank flow across your e-commerce site automatically.